-- a) TIP Amendments shall include a description sufficient to clearly identify the project, location, estimated cost, phase years, project sponsor, and sources of funds. - b) All TIP Amendments must be consistent with long range plans or include corresponding language to amend the MTP. - c) TIP Amendments shall be posted to the website www.lexareampo.org. - d) A press release will be issued noting a 15 day public comment period effective from the date of the notice.
+- a) TIP Amendments shall include a description sufficient to clearly identify the project, location, estimated cost, phase years, project sponsor, and sources of funds. - b) All TIP Amendments must be consistent with the Metropolitan Transportation Plan. - c) TIP Amendments shall be posted to the website www.lexareampo.org. - d) A press release will be issued noting a 15 day public comment period effective from the date of the notice.
 Notifications shall include where to send written/digital comments and language regarding compliance with FTA Program of Projects (POP) requirements. - e) The MPO shall notify appropriate MPO committees (TTCC and TPC) and distribute the Amendment to agencies/stakeholders identified on the most current KYTC Routing & Information Sheet.
 The notification shall describe the action taken and assurance that the Amendment process and appropriate public involvement procedures have been followed.